LeeMassey/job-application-tracker/README.md

 Right now, the Next.js / DB parts of the system are run locally with npm run dev at the command line.

-I will deploy on vercel with dummy data for people to play around with, and eventually package the browser extensions for others to install to get the UX.
+I will deploy on vercel with dummy data for people to play around with, and eventually package the browser extensions for others to install to get the full UX.

 Still a work in progress.